Morgue: (336) 318-6922

 Visitation of your loved one at the county or state morgue is strictly prohibited.

 It is the legal next-of-kin or power of attorney’s responsibility to contact a funeral service and to begin making arrangements.
-It is also important for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
-A final decision and arrangements with the funeral/cremation service must be made within 12 - 72 hours.
+It is also essential for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
+A final decision and arrangements for the funeral/cremation service must be made within 72 hours of the death.

-Personal property that may be on or about the decedent when arriving at the local morgue will be kept secure.
+When arriving at the local morgue, personal property on or about the decedent will be kept secure.
 The legal next-of-kin or power of attorney will be contacted to make arrangements to pick up the personal property, or it may be sent with the funeral service.